 I’m seeing myself less as someone who practices art in their spare time and instead, as an artist who happens to be a working mum.
 It takes a decision to forge ahead – and I’ve decided to take my art seriously.

 5. Surround yourself with art, ideas and love

 Doing is great.
 Being is essential.
 Input and reflection matters.
 And this is where my work and passions intersect with my art.

-For instance I love to learn, and it’s why I’m equally passionate about my work – equipping others to pursue their creative goals (in photography at dPS).
-I’m interested in technology for the future of learning.
+For instance I love to learn and I’m interested in technology for the future of learning.
 And when I spend time investigating emerging technology, I find I’m inspired to look at things differently, think out of the box, and become open to new ideas in how I might approach concepts and mediums.
 And this in turn inspires my creative approaches to work.